RepairAssociation/action-bannerr/README.md

-# Digital Climate Strike

-This September, millions of us will walk out of our workplaces and homes to join young climate strikers on the streets and demand an end to the age of fossil fuels.
+# Right to Repair Action Banner

+(Forked and modified from [Fight for the Future's Digital Climate Strike Banner](https://github.com/fightforthefuture/digital-climate-strike)) which was inspired by the [Fight for the Future Red Alert widget](https://github.com/fightforthefuture/redalert-widget).

-This is the source code for the Digital Climate Strike's widget, that will allow anyone with a website to join the digital climate strike in solidarity.
-[Click here to learn more.](https://globalclimatestrike.net)
+This is the source code for the activismbanner that will allow anyone with a website to show support for the RIght to Repair bill.
+[Click here to learn more.](https://repair.org)

-This project was inspired by the [Fight for the Future Red Alert widget](https://github.com/fightforthefuture/redalert-widget).

 ## How to install the widget on your site